"Upon the shining Dathkis, does fair

 |Terrain||Coastal forested hills|

-The town of Dathkandra lies at the mouth of the Dathkis river and is one of the oldest settlements of Normidia.
+The town of Dathkandra lies on the coast south of Tykron at the mouth of a minor river. it is one of the oldest settlements of Normidia.
 The town is built on the ruins of an ancient Irenni fort, the walls of which, form the basis of the town walls.
 Now a thriving trade port, Dathkandra is the gateway between the coast and the heart of Normidia.
 Ships sailing up the Dathkis river often moor at Dathkandra for supplies, to pay the river tax and to trade.

 Dathkandra is at the mouth of the Dathkis river on its southern shore.
 The city was built on top of an ancient ruined fort, itself built on a rocky outcrop.
 Hot springs under the city once watered and heated the former stronghold and now supply water to the baths, the castle and other buildings.